Syncano/syncano-node/docs/docs/using-sockets/call.md

 # Calling Sockets

-Installed Sockets can be reached by calling them using the `syncano-client` library, directly by calling a URL, or via the Syncano CLI.
+Installed Sockets can be reached by calling them using the `@syncano/client` library, directly by calling a URL, or via the Syncano CLI.

 ## Calling Syncano Sockets from the Syncano CLI